9 Tested Strategies to Improve Your Abandoned Cart Emails [+ 16 Examples]

 First, сhoose the time period between the fact of abandonment and the order reminder email.
 Usually, it is no more than 24 hours.

-Second, decide whether you are going to create a sale-rescuing abandoned cart email sequences or send campaigns one by one.
+Second, decide whether you are going to create a sale-rescuing abandoned cart email sequence or send campaigns one by one.
 If you go for the first option, you might need to set the frequency and the number of basket-abandonment emails you want to send to your website users.

 Keep it in mind, that effective email should have a clear call-to-action, a catchy subject line, and powerful copy.
 You can also use a loyalty program or a customer discount as an incentive to stay and finish the order.

 If your cart abandonment email subject line is still an afterthought that you add just before you send hit, you are making a big mistake.

 This might seem like a small thing, but what are your abandoned cart recovery emails worth if they are not opened?

 Neither your shopping strategy nor perfectly-designed abandoned cart email templates mean absolutely nothing if your subject line is lame.
 Take it as a rule.

 Even David Ogilvy (who never saw an email but knew a few things about headlines) said that and he was right:

 On the average, five times as many people read the headline as read the body copy.
 When you have written your headline, you have spent 80 cents out of your dollar.

 So, take the subject of your abandoned cart email subject lines very seriously.
 Here are a few tips to help you make your abandoned cart email subject lines shine and attract more potential sales: